Sudan's truce falters, as Egypt repatriates army personnel | Law-Order

 Aid groups said they needed better guarantees of safety and a longer truce to help civilians trapped by the intense urban combat and to salvage hospitals that have been battered, shut down or overwhelmed by the violence.

 Hospitals in Khartoum are running dangerously low on medical supplies, often operating without power and clean water.
-Around 70% of hospitals near the clash sites throughout the country are out of service, the Sudanese Doctors Syndicate said Thursday.
+Around 70 per cent of hospitals near the clash sites throughout the country are out of service, the Sudanese Doctors Syndicate said on Thursday.
 At least nine hospitals were bombed, it said.

 "We are worried that Sudan's healthcare system could completely collapse.
-Hospitals need additional staff, they need additional supplies, and they need additional blood supplies," Stephane Dujarric, spokesperson for the U.N. secretary-general, said in a briefing Wednesday.
+Hospitals need additional staff, they need additional supplies, and they need additional blood supplies," Stephane Dujarric, spokesperson for the UN secretary-general, said in a briefing on Wednesday.

+International diplomats have hoped a 24-hour truce can be expanded to a longer cease-fire and a return to negotiations over Sudan's future.

 Foreign governments as well geared up to evacuate their citizens from the country.
 But with the airports in Khartoum and other cities turned into battlegrounds, it remained uncertain how they would do so.